tobice/flux-lumines/doc/making-of-lumines.md

 * all structures with strings as keys are converted to objects
 * all structures with numeric keys are converted to arrays

-Converting back is straightforward as well: objects are converted to Maps and arrays to List.
+Converting back is straightforward as well: objects are converted to Maps and arrays to Lists.
 **But wait!** What if the original immutable object wasn't a Map but something else?
-For example Record?
+For example a Record?
 Or a normal object (yes, you can store standard objects in an immutable structure, although it doesn't make much sense).

 Yes, unfortunately this means that the individual immutable object types get lost during the